Security and Trust Model

 If you prefer not to upload secrets automatically, use manual secret mode:

-intelligencex setup --manual-secretThe CLI prints the base64 auth store for manual paste into GitHub secrets.
+intelligencex setup --manual-secretThe CLI writes the base64 auth store to a local temporary file and prints the file path for manual paste into GitHub secrets.
+If you need direct terminal output, add --manual-secret-stdout (requires --manual-secret and is less safe).

 What the tool changes